 Whenever facing a flat tire on rough terrain, the wisest thing is to change it on the spare tire, if you have one, or to call emergency assistance for help.

-The distance you can drive on a smooth road with a flat tire should not take more than 400 feet for safety reasons.
-This distance should be enough to drive the vehicle in an area safe from road traffic.
-In exceptional cases, the maximum distance could reach up to half a mile if the circumstances are critical.
+The distance to drive on a smooth road with a flat tire should not take more than 400 feet for safety reasons.
+This distance should be enough to drive to a safe area away from road traffic.
+In exceptional cases (emergencies in high-traffic areas, adverse weather conditions, avoiding dangerous locations), the maximum distance could reach up to half a mile.
 In such cases, it is essential to maintain a speed below 20 mph to minimize the impact on tire integrity.

 Standard tires have a different construction than run-flat tires.
-Respectively, the distance you can cover in a flat state is also different.
-While the distance with standard tires is pretty limited, run-flats give you the privilege to keep driving up to 50 miles.
+Respectively, the distance you can cover in a flat condition is also different.
+While the distance with standard tires is pretty limited, run-flats allow you to keep driving up to 50 miles.

-This is because their internal construction remains intact even in the absence of pressure.
-However, even if you drive on such tires, you must limit the speed to 50 mph for safety reasons.
-Also, you should seek a technical inspection of the run-flat tire after these 50 miles for a potential tire replacement.
+This is because the internal construction of run-flat tires remains in shape even in the absence of pressure.
+However, the speed should not exceed 50 mph for safety reasons.
+Technical inspection of the run-flat tire after 50 miles is recommended for a potential tire replacement.

-The distance of a heavy vehicle such as a truck or an SUV with a flat tire should be even shorter than that of a passenger car.
-Thus, it should not roll more than 100-200 feet at a speed not exceeding 5 mph.
+The distance of a heavy vehicle such as a truck or an SUV with a flat tire should be shorter than that of a passenger car.
+Thus, it should not exceed 100-200 feet at a speed not exceeding 5 mph.
 This scenario is viable for paved roads exclusively.

-In contrast, driving on rough terrain with a flat tire on a large SUV is not recommended at all.
+Driving on rough terrain with a flat tire on a large SUV is not recommended at all.
 The reason is that the heavy weight of the vehicle is likely to cause severe and irreversible damage both to the tire and the rim at any distance.
-The flat tire causes uneven weight distribution of the vehicle, which causes severe and rapid damage.
+The flat tire causes uneven weight distribution of the vehicle, which leads to severe and rapid damage.

 Similarly, the extra weight is likely to affect the vehicle's internal parts severely.
-It's worth mentioning that all these consequences come accompanied by high safety risks as heavier vehicles are much harder to control, especially with a flat tire.
+Safety risks increase as heavier vehicles are much harder to control, especially with a flat tire.

 The wisest thing to do whenever a large vehicle gets a flat tire is to stop immediately and call for professional assistance if replacement on a spare tire is possible.

-Speed is a relevant factor in determining how far you can go with a flat tire.
-As a rule of thumb, the slower you drive on a flat tire, the more room there is for longer distances.
+Driving speed is a relevant factor in determining how far you can go with a flat tire.
+The slower you drive on a flat tire, the more room for longer distances.
 Driving at a speed under 20 mph reduces stress on the tire, minimizes heat build-up, increases control over vehicle handling, and cuts the damage on the wheel rim.

-Conversely, the speed higher than this threshold accelerates severe damage to the tire, increases friction, amplifies the risk of losing control, affects other components, and reduces the degree of safety.
+Conversely, a speed higher than 20 mph accelerates severe damage to the tire, increases friction, amplifies the risk of losing control, affects other components, and reduces the degree of safety.

 You could technically drive up to 800 yards at a speed of up to 10 mph with a flat tire.
 The distance drops to a maximum of 200 yards at a speed of 20 mph.
 Likewise, the risk of immediate tire degradation is very likely at a speed of 30 mph and above.